Idkennaa/CreditRisk-Cap-2024/README.md

  #### 2. K - Nearest Neighbor Method
 The K- Nearest Neighbor method is another technique that will be applied to this dataset.
-With the nature of this technique creating grounds for faster training, ease of implementation and irregular relationships between features( non - parametric feature felationships), it will be asuitabe method to create a model with.
-Few shortcomings of this tecnique, such as **handling of irrelevant features** and **lack of precision in handling Noisy Data**, will also lead to its pairing with another machine learning technique to select a suitable & efficient model
+With the nature of this technique creating grounds for faster training, ease of implementation and irregular relationships between features( non - parametric feature felationships), it will be a suitabe method to create a model with.
+Few shortcomings of this technique, such as **handling of irrelevant features** and **lack of precision in handling Noisy Data**, will also lead to its pairing with another machine learning technique to select a suitable & efficient model

  #### 3. Decision Tree Method